bnb-chain/node/doc/Spec.md

    2. IOC: Immediate or Cancel.
 Orders would be executed as much as it can in the booking block round and then got canceled back if there is still quantity left.

 Orders would be rejected when:

 0. user address cannot be located with asset
-1. account doesn't possess enough token to buy or sell
+1. Account does not possess enough token to buy or sell
 2. Exchange is down or has problem to match it
-3. the token is not listed against any base currencies
+3. The token is not listed against any base currencies
-4. other order parameters are not valid
+4. Other order parameters are not valid
-5. duplicated order ID
+5. Duplicated order ID

 Orders may be canceled / expired back when:

 1. IOC order not fully filled
 2. Order expired
 3. Exchange has problem to handle further with the orders

 #### Transfer
-Transfering can happen between any 2 addresses on any tokens issued by B-DEX Chain, even the token is not listed against any base currencies.
+Transferring can happen between any 2 addresses on any tokens issued by B-DEX Chain, even the token is not listed against any base currencies.

 A transfer transaction contains:

 1. Source Address, with owner signature
 2. Target Address
 3. Quantity

 Transfer would happen right after the request is blocked.
 Transfer transaction would be rejected when:

-0. user address cannot be located with asset
+1. User address cannot be located with asset
-1. account doesn't possess enough token to transfer
+2. Account does not possess enough token to transfer
+3. Account does not possess enough BNB to pay the fees for transferring
-2. Exchange is down or has problem to execute
+4. Exchange is down or has problem to execute

-#### Issurance
+#### Issuance

-//TODO: Issurance can be done via ICO or direct setup.
+Issuance is to create a new token that does not exist on Binance Chain.
+To make it simple and fast, we seperate the issuance and ICO process.
+All the specific tokens are minted in the issuing process, and never be mined within the later blocks.

+Since this operation costs many fees, operators should ensure their account has enough BNB before exeucting.

+An issuance transaction contains:

+1. Source Address: the sender address of the transaction and it will become the **owner** of the token
+2. Token Name: the length of the token name is limited to 30 characters. e.g. "Bitcoin"
+3. Symbol: identifier of the token, limited to 10 alphanumeric characters and is case insensitive.
+To avoid conflicts with existing symbols on other blockchains, a suffix '.B' is added internally,  e.g. "BTC.B"
+4. Total Supply:  // TODO
+5. Decimals:  // TODO

+Issuance transaction would be rejected when:

+1. The name and the symbol do not meet the naming limits
+2. The symbol already exists.
+This circumstance happens when you double execute the issuance operation, or the symbol is occupied by other token
+3. The total supply and the decimals do not meet the range limits
+4. The account of the sender does not possess enough BNB

 #### Freeze / Unfreeze
-Freeze is to move certain amount of token to be temporarily unspendable/un-usable for a defined period of time.
-The Freeze transaction can be either defined in the ICO spec or issued via user request.
-The Freeze transaction would define the time (or time series) and percentage amount to be unfreezed in the future time.
-The Unfreeze actions would be triggered by Validator itself after the specified time points, instead of the users.
+Freeze is to lock certain amount of token to be temporarily unspendable/un-usable while Unfreeze is to unlock them.

+Anyone can freeze his/her own tokens as long as his/her account possesses enough tokens.
+Anyone can unfreeze his/her own frozen tokens as long as his/her account has enough frozen tokens.

+An freeze/unfreeze transaction contains:

+1. Source Address
+2. Symbol
+3. Amount

+Freeze/unfreeze transaction would be rejected when:

+1. The symbol does not exist
+2. The account does not possess enough token to be frozen/unfrozen
+3. The account does not possess enough BNB to pay for the transaction fees

 #### Burn
-Burn is to destroy certain amount of token, after which that amount is not spendable/usable anymore.
-This is implemented by sending the amount to a non-readable account, right after the containing block is booked.
+Burn is to destroy certain amount of token, after which that amount of tokens will be subtracted from the operator's balance.
+The total supply should be updated at the same time.
+Notice that only the owner of the token has the permission to burn token.

+A burn transaction contains:

+1. Source Address
+2. Symbol
+3. Amount

+Burn transaction would be rejected when:

+1. The symbol does not exist
-The Burn interface is not open on the public User client GUI or command line tools.
+2. The sender is not the owner of the token
+3. Owner account does not possess enough tokens to burn
+4. Account does not possess enough BNB to pay for the transaction fees

 #### List/De-List
 The List/De-List requests are used to define the tradable currency pair universe.
 They take effect right after the containing block is booked.
 The List/De-List interface is not open on the public User client GUI or command line tools.